 Note: This page will be continually updated as new episodes of Inc.'s Book Smart podcast are released.

-To learn how Libin has applied those lessons as a serial entrepreneur and investor, listen in the player below, or wherever you get your podcasts--and check out our archive of previous episodes.
+To learn how that singular habit enabled McKelvey's entrepreneurial career, listen in the player below, or wherever you get your podcasts--and check out our archive of previous episodes.
 If you like what you hear, subscribe to Book Smart and leave us a review.